Rome: The Eternal City

 The beauty, the passion, the pride and the chaos that define this city and its citizens are what make Rome truly timeless, even if it is no longer the literal centre of the world.

 TIP: While all roads may no longer lead to Rome, it certainly feels that way if you’re trying to negotiate its traffic.
 Don’t even think about driving here – not only is the historical centre off-limits without special driving permits, the city is easily walkable and transit or taxis offer much better alternatives when the cobblestones take their toll on your feet.

 As a traveller I've always done my best to immerse myself in the culture of the countries I visit, with the ultimate goal being that someday I might even be mistaken for a local – and not just by another visitor, but by a local himself.
 This actually happened to me...

-The Art: A cheap ceramic replica of La Bocca della Veritå; the 'real deal'; and Audrey Hepburn testing its powers in Roman Holiday.
-The Story: On my first ever visit to Rome, I wasn't exactly bilingual (knowing only four words of Italian: fart, hooker, soother and...
+The Art: (from left to right) A cheap ceramic replica of La Bocca della Veritå; the 'real deal' in Rome; and Audrey Hepburn testing its powers in the movie Roman Holiday.
+The Story: (or how I discovered La Bocca della Verità) On my first ever visit to Rome, I...

 My desire to share travel tips probably started back in 1985 when I was living in Rome, and I couldn't help but offer advice to people on where to go and what to see in my favourite city.
 I wanted everyone to see the Rome that I had fallen in love with, and I soon...